harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 which after several questions generates a new problem in the new subfolder `grading_mynewproblem/` with the problem name   `grading_mynewproblem` set in   `grading_mynewproblem/problem.yaml`.

-**IMPORTANT:**
-  * prefix your problem name with `grading_` because this folder will be the leading problem folder which we will use for grading.
+It is **important** to prefix your problem name with `grading_` because this folder will be the leading problem folder which we will use for grading.
 For practicing we make a copy from which we strip the secret samples.

+The new generated problem folder now looks like:

+    $ tree -aF --filesfirst grading_mynewproblem
+    grading_mynewproblem/
+    ├── problem.yaml
+    ├── .timelimit
+    ├── answer_validators/
+    │   └── answer_validator/
+    │       ├── answer_validator.cpp
+    │       └── validation.h
+    ├── generators/
+    │   ├── example.py
+    │   └── generators.yaml
+    ├── input_validators/
+    │   └── input_validator/
+    │       ├── input_validator.cpp
+    │       └── validation.h
+    ├── problem_statement/
+    │   ├── problem.en.tex
+    │   └── solution.en.tex
+    └── submissions/
+        ├── accepted/
+        │   └── .gitkeep
+        ├── run_time_error/
+        │   └── .gitkeep
+        ├── time_limit_exceeded/
+        │   └── .gitkeep
+        └── wrong_answer/
+            └── .gitkeep

+where the `problem.yaml` file contains the metadata about the project, and the `.gitkeep` files are only added to allow you to push an empty folder to git.
+BACPtools generates the problem as described by [the official icpc standard for the problem format](https://icpc.io/problem-package-format/spec/legacy-icpc.html).
+BAPCtools extends the standard by adding a `.timelimit` file and supporting also an answer validator.
+By default it doesn't add an output validator because the default diff-based output validator suffices for most cases.
+See 'Edit your problem' below for more details.

-  * BACPtools generates a file `.timelimit` containing an integer specifying the limelimit of the problem in seconds (default:1).
-The official problem package format does not support this file, but also does not specify how to specify it.
+BACPtools generates a file `.timelimit` containing an integer specifying the limelimit of the problem in seconds (default:1).
+The official problem package format does not support this file, but also does not specify how to specify a timelimit.
 [DOMjudge supports specifying a timelimit](https://www.domjudge.org/docs/manual/main/problem-format.html) in its own specific `domjudge-problem.ini` file.
 BACPtools does also support this file, but has deprecated it.
 DOMjudge does also support the `.timelimit` file when importing a problem zipfile.
 Because we use BACPtools to create a problem we will use the `.timelimit` file!
-We won't use `domjudge-problem.ini` file.
+We won't use a `domjudge-problem.ini` file, only a `problem.yaml` file.

-##### edit your problem
+##### Edit your problem

+When creating a new problem it is always nice to have a good example to look at.
+I recommend to look at the example at the BAPCtools [different problem example](https://github.com/RagnarGrootKoerkamp/BAPCtools/tree/master/test/problems/different/).
+The different problem provides the input and output samples statically.
+For an example where a generator is used look at the  BAPCtools [identity problem example](https://github.com/RagnarGrootKoerkamp/BAPCtools/blob/master/test/problems/identity/).

+ Steps to follow to define your new problem:
   * add `problem_statement/problem.en.tex` to describe your problem in English.
 When exporting the problem as a zipfile it will compile this `tex` file to the file `problem.pdf` at the root of the zipfile.
   * in `submissions/accepted/` folder put good solutions to problem
   * add a generator,<br>